* NEW YORK TIMES BOOK REVIEW, 100 NOTABLE BOOKS OF 2022 * NEW YORKER, ONE OF THE BEST BOOKS OF 2022 * AMERICAN LIBRARY IN PARIS BOOK AWARD, LONG LIST

 MARK BRAUDE is the author of Kiki Man Ray, The Invisible Emperor, and Making Monte Carlo.
 His books have been translated into seven languages.
 Kiki Man Ray was one of The New York Times’ 100 Notable Books of 2022 and named to Best of 2022 lists by The New Yorker, Harper’s Bazaar, and others.

 Mark has been a visiting fellow at the American Library in Paris, a postdoctoral fellow at Stanford, and an NEH Public Scholar.
-He holds degrees from the University of Southern California, New York University, and the University of British Columbia.
-He lives in Vancouver with his family.
+He holds a PhD in History from the University of Southern California, an MA in French Studies from New York University, and a BA in History from the University of British Columbia.
+He lives in Vancouver with his wife and their two daughters.

 Hear Mark being interviewed by The New York Times Book Review here.